-The objective of these measurements is to determine the RF performance of a Ironwood Electronics test socket.
+The objective of these measurements is to determine the RF performance of an Ironwood GT contact.
 For G-S-G configurations, a signal pin surrounded by grounded pins is selected for the signal transmission.
 For G-S-S-G configurations, two adjacent pins are used and all other pins are grounded.
 Measurements in both frequency and time domain form the basis for the evaluation.
-Parameters to be determined are pin capacitance and inductance of the signal pin, the mutual parameters, the propagation delay and the attenuation to 20 GHz.
+Parameters to be determined are pin capacitance and inductance of the signal pin, the mutual parameters, the propagation delay and the attenuation to 100 GHz.